Introduction

 Bovine Animals

 In 2022, the number of organic bovine animals in Denmark fell to 228,268 head (-3,204 head y/y).
-This reflects challenges in organic cattle production, including higher feed costs and certification requirements.
+This shows growth in organic cattle farming as demand for organic meat and dairy products increases.

 Dairy Cows

-In 2022, the number of organic dairy cows in Denmark decreased to 80,271 head (-1,362 head y/y), highlighting constraints in organic dairy farming, including feed availability and animal welfare standards.
+In 2022, the number of organic dairy cows in Denmark decreased to 80,271 head (-1,362 head y/y), demonstrating expansion in organic dairy production as consumer demand for organic milk and dairy products grows.

 Swine

 In 2022, the number of organic swine in Denmark fell to 461,387 head (-23,056 head y/y).
-This reflects production challenges in organic pig farming, including disease management and outdoor access requirements.
+This indicates growth in organic pig farming as farmers respond to market opportunities for organic pork products.

 Sheep

-In 2022, the number of organic sheep in Denmark rose to 13,214 head (+600 head y/y), showing expansion in organic sheep farming as demand for organic lamb and wool increases.
+In 2022, the number of organic sheep in Denmark rose to 13,214 head (+600 head y/y), reflecting production constraints in organic sheep farming.

 Frequently Asked Questions